Enzymes are biological catalyst which speed up a chemical

 Types of Cofactors and Cofactor of Enzymes

-as catalyst.
-It can be considered helper molecules for enzymes the main type of
+as the catalyst.
+It can be considered helper molecules for enzymes the main types of

 (a) Prosthetic groups: It is a type of cofactor that is firmly

-bound to enzyme and cannot be removed without denaturing is called prosthetic
+bound to the enzyme and cannot be removed without denaturing is called prosthetic

 groups, e.g., Flavin mononucleotide (FMN) and Flavin adenine dinucleotide